Robert Morris Colonials women's ice hockey

-The Robert Morris Colonials women's ice hockey program represents Robert Morris University.
-The Colonials competed in the College Hockey America conference.
-The program was suspended, along with the Men's team, after an announcement by the university on May 26, 2021.
-On December 17, 2021, it was announced both programs were going to be reinstated for the 2023-24 season.
+Robert Morris Colonials women's ice hockey is a college ice hockey program representing Robert Morris University in NCAA Division I as a member of the Atlantic Hockey America (AHA) conference.

+The program was suspended, along with the men's team, after an announcement by the university on May 26, 2021.
+On December 17, 2021, it was announced both programs would be reinstated for the 2023–24 season.
+Shortly after that season, the Atlantic Hockey Association and College Hockey America, respectively home to the Colonials men's and women's teams, merged to form Atlantic Hockey America.